-Manuel was an iconic upholsterer / builder that used his cars, like the INVICTA, as rolling showcases for the magnificient interior work that he was famous for.
-He was not only an excellent professional, but had suffered from bouts with cancer...the same disease that had taken the lives of his father and grandfather.
+MANUEL WAS AN iconic upholsterer / builder that used his cars, like the INVICTA, as rolling showcases for the magnificent interior work that he was famous for.
+He was not only an excellent professional, but a family man who loved crusing & going to shows with the INVICTA along with his wife, Brenda, and his daughters, Ashley & Lindsey.
+But, sadly, he had suffered from bouts with cancer...the same disease that had taken the lives of his father and grandfather...and that eventually caused his own death.

 MY FIRST INTRODUCTION TO MANUEL and his cars, came in the May, 1995 issue of Rod & Custom Magazine.
 The article was entitled "Physical Therapy" and featured Manuel's beautiful 1941 Ford radical custom.
 The story was written and photographed by Michael Breeding, and was one that affected me personally as my father also had owned a '41 Ford Sedan as I was growing up, and also passed away from complications with cancer.